JanusMilan/loging-scripts/ReadMe.txt

-Repository contains python programs for analysis of the messages:
+Repository contains python programs for analysis of the frontend and backend messages:
---> Frontend ERROR
---> Frontend INFO
---> Backend ERROR
+→ ERROR
---> Backend INFO
+→ INFO